 The Company is a leading designer, developer and marketer of a broad range of nationally branded consumer products including Kitchenware, Tabletop, Cutlery and Cutting Boards, Bakeware and Pantryware and Spices.
 The Company markets its products under some of the most well-respected and widely-recognized brand names in the U.S. housewares industry including three of the four most recognized brands in the "Kitchen Tool, Cutlery and Gadgets" product category according to the Home Furnishing News Brand Survey for 2005.
-The Company sells and markets its products under the following brands and trademarks which are either owned or its products under the following brands and trademarks which are either owned or licensed: Atlantis, Baker's Advantage(R), Block(R), Calvin Klein(R), CasaModa (TM), Cuisinart(R), Cuisine de France(R), DBK(TM) Daniel Boulud Kitchen, Farberware(R), Gemco(R), Hershey(R)'s, Hoan(R), Hoffritz(R), Joseph Abboud Environments(R), Kamenstein(R), Kathy Ireland Home(R), KitchenAid(R), NapaStyle(TM), Nautica(R), Pfaltzgraff(R), Retroneu(R), Roshco(R), Sabatier(R), Sasaki(R), Stiffel(R), :USE(R) and Weir in Your Kitchen(TM).
-The Company uses the Farberware(R) brand name for kitchenware, cutlery and cutting boards and bakeware pursuant to a 200 year royalty-free license and the Company licenses the KitchenAid(R), Cuisinart(R), Farberware(R) (for flatware and dinnerware), Sabatier(P) DBK(TM) Daniel Boulud Kitchen(TM) about Environments(R) Sabatier(R), DBK(TM) Daniel Boulud Kitchen(TM) and Joseph Abboud Environments(R) trade names pursuant to licenses granted by owners of those brands.
+The Company sells and markets its products under the following brands and trademarks which are either owned or licensed: Atlantis, Baker's Advantage(R), Block(R), Calvin Klein(R), CasaModa (TM), Cuisinart(R), Cuisine de France(R), DBK(TM) Daniel Boulud Kitchen, Farberware(R), Gemco(R), Hershey(R)'s, Hoan(R), Hoffritz(R), Hoseph HoboudSasaki(R), Stiffel(R), :USE(R) and Weir in Your Kitchen(TM).
+The Company uses the Farberware(R) brand name for kitchenware, cutlery and cutting boards and bakeware pursuant to a 200 year royalty-free license and the Company licenses the KitchenAid(R), Cuisinart(R), Farberware(R) (for flatware and dinnerware), Sabatier(R), DBK(TM) Daniel Boulud Kitchen(TM) and Joseph Abboud Environments(R) trade names pursuant to licenses granted by owners of those brands.
 In addition, at December 31, 2005 the Company operated 64 outlet stores under the Farberware(R) brand name and 57 outlet stores using the Pfaltzgraff(R) brand name.
 The Company markets several product lines within each of the Company's product categories and under each of the Company's brands primarily targeting moderate to premium price points, through every major level of trade.
 At the heart of the Company is a strong culture of innovation and new product development.
 The Company developed or redesigned over 700 products in 2005 and expects to develop or redesign approximately 1,400 products in 2006.
 The Company has been sourcing its products in Asia for over 40 years and currently sources its products from approximately 137 suppliers located primarily in China.
 In June 2005, the Company changed its name to Lifetime Brands, Inc. from Lifetime Hoan Corporation to better reflect its business.